svshimpi/svshimpi/README.md

 Here's a little bit about myself:

-* 🔭 I’m currently working as a Freelance Data Engineer/ Data Analyst.
+* 🔭 I’m currently working as a Sr. Data Engineer at a US based Ecomm company
 * 🌱 I’m currently learning:
    * Exporing Modern Data Stack - Databricks
    * Visualization - Looker (Worked with Tableau, PowerBI)